This post was updated on January 30, 2015.

 Flying can wreak havoc on your budget, but sometimes it’s necessary.
 Maybe you’ve got a can’t-miss wedding.
 Maybe your love of traveling is why you scrimp and save.

-Whatever the reason you choose to wing it rather than wheel it, there are ways to keep expenses from exploding.
+Whatever the reason you choose to wing it rather than wheel it, there are ways to keep expenses from soaring.

-We’ve always lived far from our parents, so my husband and I have been flying with our kids before they had teeth.
-And we just booked five tickets to Italy to see my husband’s family.
-Whew, that kind of took my breath away.
+We’ve always lived far from our parents (mine in Ohio, his in Italy), so my husband and I have been flying with our kids before they had teeth.

 1. Don’t Finance RushMyPassport.com